ozgeegorucu/ozgeegorucu/README.md

 ### Hi there 👋

-I'm Ozge, a GIS Analyst and Data Analyst based in Toronto, Canada.
+I'm Ozge.
+🌐 GIS Coordinator | Spatial Analyst | Data Enthusiast

+📍 Basend on ON, Canada

-🔭 I’m currently working on various GIS and data science projects.
+🔭 I’m currently working on GIS and data science projects.

-🌱 I’m constantly learning and expanding my skills in geographic information systems (GIS), data analysis, and machine learning.
+🌱 I’m constantly learning and expanding my skills in geographic information systems (GIS), data analytics, and database management.

 👯 I’m always looking to collaborate on interesting projects related to GIS, data analysis, and data science.